How to Find Use Cases from Business Process (BPMN)?

 Notation Description

 BPMN pool Pool - Represents a participant within a process.
 In BPMN, both pools and lanes are used to represent participants.
-A lane is contained by a pool for modeling a sub-partition of the parent pool.
+A lane is contained within a pool for modeling a sub-partition of the parent pool.

 BPMN task Task - An atomic activity that designated participants (modeled by pool/lane) might perform.
-Tasks and other flow objects are connected together to form a complete business workflow.
+Tasks and other flow objects are connected to form a complete business workflow.

-What is Use Case Diagram?
+What is a Use Case Diagram?

 06-use-case-diagram-sample